Meet the Team

 Nick Giorgio, Campaign Associate

-Nick is Walk SF’s newest team member, and is working on the Slow Our Streets campaign and the campaign to save car-free JFK on the ballot in November.
-Nick is a recent graduate of San Francisco State University.
-Nick is passionate about transportation equity.
+Nick worked on the Slow Our Streets campaign and the campaign to save car-free JFK on the ballot in November.
+He is a recent graduate of San Francisco State University and is passionate about transportation equity.

 Ebon Glenn, Community Outreach and Partnership Manager